Skip to Main content

 Favor SCSS variables over direct CSS variables

-Using SCSS variables to reference CSS variables allows you to manage related values in one central place, making them easier to maintain and update.
+Using SCSS variables to reference CSS variables gives you a single, searchable place to manage related values.

 Example: